Tuesday, April 23, 2024

 My first days were taken up with meetings with various people of the foundation that invited me.

 On Thursday, I set out to visit the Humboldt Forum museum housed in the completely reconstructed Stadtschloss.
 This building stands on the original grounds but has a rather violent past.
 The palace was badly damaged in the WWII.
 It was in East Berlin and the communist government decided to tear down the standing walls and build the people's building.
 It was a huge ugly glass building symbolizing the socialist regime.
 When the wall came down in 1989, there were huge discussions about what to do with the monstrosity.
 It was finally decided to tear the whole thing down and rebuild the Stadtschloss as a museum.
 So in 2013 they started a 7 year building period resulting the facade being rebuilt as it was before the last war.
 The inside is a very modern and impressive museum.
 I decided to visit the Asian floor that is the top floor of the new museum.
 It holds an impressive collection of Asian art.
-The artefacts are accessible to visitors and there are explanations on cards in both German and English for each piece.
+The artifacts are accessible to visitors and there are explanations on cards in both German and English for each piece.

 Sunday

 On Sunday, I boarded my train to Frankfurt with a connection to Butzbach to visit my last surviving brother in law.
 He is the youngest brother of my first wife, Brigitte.
 His health is weak so I decided I needed to visit him.
 The train rides both had hours of delay so I arrived at my destination over 4 hours later than planned.
-The German rail system seems to be falling apart, as such delays have become frequent in a country where one used to be able to set ones clock on its reliabilty.
+The German rail system seems to be falling apart, as such delays have become frequent in a country where one used to be able to set ones clock on its reliability.

-This may be symptom of general stress in the German economy which is reeling from the effects of the Russina agression on Ukraine which has forced Germany to take more than a million Ukrainians refugees, mostly women and children.
+This may be symptom of general stress in the German economy which is reeling from the effects of the Russian aggression on Ukraine which has forced Germany to take more than a million Ukrainians refugees, mostly women and children.
 Germany has been hit with rising costs as trade with Russia has been totally killed.
-I sensed among Germans an unease about this situation fueled by fears that the Russian agression will expand beyond Ukraine.
+I sensed among Germans an unease about this situation fueled by fears that the Russian aggression will expand beyond Ukraine.
 Also there are more and more strikes in the country which used to enjoy labor peace.
 Airline staff, airport staff, railroad staff seem to be on constant rolling strikes.
 These bring the transport sector to chaos with cancelled trains, planes and buses.
 In public transport, one can clearly see that 30 to 40% of the ridership are people from other countries.
 One hears foreign languages everywhere.
 All this is creating feelings of unease amongst many Germans who wonder where the country is headed.
-This has also feed the rise of extreem right wing politicians who play on these resentments.
+This has also feed the rise of extreme right wing politicians who play on these resentments.
 These huge waves of immigrants, coupled with the lack of new construction, has resulted in severe housing shortages and huge rent increases even in a city like Berlin that used to be one of the cheapest places to live in Germany.
 Life is still good in Germany with its vibrant cultural offerings and huge selection of restaurants and cafes everywhere.
 Grocery stores offer a wider selection of food than most US chains as they are stocked with items from inside and outside Europe.
 Alone a cheese section of any large grocery store offers dozens of different and tasty cheeses one does not see in North America.
 From my limited discussions with Germans it seems that their health system is holding together better than in most places.
 Coverage is universal and services are delivered quicker than in countries like Canada where operations can wait months and years and emergency services are delivered in days rather than hours.

 I had a nice visit with my last brother in law, Edgar.
-He is the youngest brother of my first wife, Monique who passed away in 2013.
+He is the youngest brother of my first wife, Brigitte who passed away in 2013.
 His health is weak and I felt that I needed to visit him to find closure.
 His wife Helga is a saint having taken on the role of mother for her two young granddaughters when her own daughter died at the age of 38.
 Now she is fully dedicated to taking care of her husband who is several years older.
 We had a nice dinner and were able to catch up with news of our related families.
 I returned to Butzbach to my hotel that same evening.
 My hotel was only 100 meters from the local train station.

 The next morning I took the train to Frankfurt airport where I overnighted.
-My flight to Lisbon was departing at 0605 so it meant an early morning rise but I only had to walk a few minutes to the checkin counter where there were very few people.
-I arrived early in the morning in Lisbon to a sunny warm day.
-Lisbon and Portugal in general are clean and well maintained.
-I finally go into my room at noon, dumped my bags and headed off to visit Caiscais.
+My flight to Lisbon was departing at 0605 so it meant an early morning rise but I only had to walk a few minutes to the check in counter where there were very few people.

-Caiscais is more or less the Riviera of Portugal.
-It is is located about 60 kms north of Lisbon along the Atlantic coast.
-There is a little train which goes from the rail station Cais de Sodre to Caiscais.
-It takes about 45 minutes and is a nice ride along the coast with lots of views of the ocean.
 At a restaurant in Fort Lauderdale, a Portuguese Maitre D had recommended a restaurant in Caiscais, called Moinho Dom Qixote.
 So when I got to Caiscais, I jumped into a cab an set off to have lunch there.
 In fact, the restaurant is about 30 minutes from Caiscais on a climbing road which rises to about 1000 meters above sea level.
 The restaurant is on the edge of cliff overlooking the ocean and is a beautiful location.
-I had some lunch and headed back down to the town which I drove through.
+I had some lunch.
+The food was pretty ordinary but the place is wonderful to spend a few hours taking in the view and the environment.
+After 2 hours, I headed back down to the town which I drove through.
 It is a quaint town of some 200,000 people but also a favorite week-end destination for people from Lisbon.
 I am told that in summer, the place is wall to wall tourists so my timing was good.
 I was back in my hotel by 9pm after a long and interesting day.